sverdloff/avangrig/README.md

 5) Adding waypoint and positioning them correctly in the map - 1h 20m.
 6) Implementing Waypoint list - 0h 13m.
+7) Delete marker for current and all points - 0h 20m